ShengwenWesley/AutoGrad_Karpathy_Realization/README.md

 ‘micorgrad’ (Github https://github.com/karpathy/micrograd).

 # Explanation
-The autograd.ipynb and Blog Sample Creation.ipynb are the source code for AutoGrad (adjusted version from Adrew Karpathy) I also have a notion notes written for this
+The autograd.ipynb and Blog Sample Creation.ipynb are the source code for AutoGrad (adjusted version from Adrew Karpathy).
+I also have a notion notes written for this @ https://relic-soda-875.notion.site/BackPropagation-AutoGrad-165409cd6d35809a9991e889409b2979
-Feel free to leave a issue/pr if you see any problems
+Feel free to leave a issue/pr if you see any problems.